-Proposals for new housing must provide for and contribute to a mix of housing that meets local needs (both now and in the future) and enables the creation of a mixed and balanced community.
+Proposals for new housing must provide for and contribute to a mix of housing that meets local needs and enables the creation of a mixed and balanced community.
 Proposals for new housing must take into account the findings of the Newton Flotman Housing Needs Assessment.

-New development must comprise of mainly 3-bedroom dwellings, with some 2bedroom and 1 bedroom dwellings.
+New development should comprise of mainly 3-bedroom dwellings, with some 2bedroom and 1 bedroom dwellings.
 Variety will be sought to provide for newly forming households on lower budgets, family housing and older households looking to downsize.

 All development must be delivered in line with the Greater Norwich Local Plan policy for 33 per cent Affordable Housing on sites over 10 dwellings.
-Affordable home ownership products such as First Homes and shared ownership should be at a minimum discount of 40 per cent.
+Affordable home ownership products such as First Homes and shared ownership will be at a level of discount to be agreed with South Norfolk Council.

 Specialist housing for older people in Newton Flotman is also encouraged, including accessible homes, bungalows and Lifetime Homes.